EmilisValivonis/Social-Brothers-case/README.md

 Also some parts could be more implemented like:

-	GET/addresses/ should not be firstordefault() but listed and mapped array and give proper not found error exception
+	GET/addresses/ should not be firstordefault() but listed and mapped array

 	PUT/addresses/:id could have more updatable fields